Featured Fiction: Catherine Parnell

 An Introduction from John Fulton

 Catherine Parnell’s micro fictions work as both the best poetry and prose fiction—with precision, lyricism, and narrative surprise.
 The reader won’t really know the direction of each of these very short stories until they reach the final sentence, which is exactly as it should be.
 These tales end expertly, with inevitability and surprise.
 That’s no easy feat.
 They are about family—siblings, parents, lovers, motherhood—and the isolation and uncertainty of the self.
 They pose many questions and have no ready answers: How does one balance desire with the needs of those closest to us?
-How do we protect the one’s we love when we ourselves are vulnerable?
+How do we protect the ones we love when we ourselves are vulnerable?
 What do we make of loss over time?
 These are beautiful stories and I couldn’t be more thrilled to present them now to the readers of Arrowsmith Journal.

 Sidewinder